fdazen/fda-documentation/operation_reports.md

-- This report includes both Primary and Additional Guests and Primary Guests are in bold.
-Adults, Children, Revenue, Tax and Total values are only displayed for the Primary Guest

-- This report is on the PostgreSQL DB so accounts will not be added by default.
-Request "Advanced Reports" if access is necessary (will take some time to sync across)

 ##**House Count Report (HCR)**

 - The House Count Report provides a count of both guests and assigned rooms broken down by date and folio status.
 The guest count is based on the occupancy field in the reservation screen.